arthurkowskii/arthurkowskii.com/src/content/projects/3_tech/yt_showcase.md

     steps:
       - fr: "Lancer l'installateur pour Windows (.exe) ou mac (.dmg)"
         en: "Run the installer for Windows (.exe) or Mac (.dmg)"
-      - fr: "Ajouter le script à votre liste d'action reaper (un raccourci a été crée sur le bureau pour le trouver rapidement)"
+      - fr: "Ajouter le script à votre liste d'action reaper (un raccourci a été créé sur le bureau pour le trouver rapidement)"
         en: "Add the script to your Reaper action list (a shortcut was created on the desktop to find it quickly)"
       - fr: "Copier un lien Youtube ou Soundcloud"
         en: "Copy a Youtube or Soundcloud link"